UnisaProject/UnisaMyAdmin/myadmin-angular/README.md

 6. *Optionally:* installing Typescript: `npm install -g typescript@2.5.3 --save-exact`

 ##### Project versions *(as of this writing)*
-In any of angular project foldesr, execute the command: `ng -v` and (hopefully) see this results:
+In any of angular project folder, execute the command: `ng -v` and (hopefully) see this results:

 ```
    / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|